 Instructions

-- Line a 8 standard-size muffin cups tray with paper liners.
+- Line a standard-size muffin tray with paper liners, filling 8 cups.

-- In a separate bowl, add oil, egg, milk and vanilla extract.
-Whisk to combine.
+- In a separate bowl, combine the oil, egg, milk, and vanilla extract.
+Gradually add the milk mixture to the dry ingredients, and gently stir to avoid overmixing.

-- Send in the oven and bake for 20-25 mins or until toothpick inserted into the middle of a muffin comes out with no wet batter.
-Cool on a baking rack.
+- Divide the batter equally among the muffin cups, filling them to the top.
+Bake in the preheated oven for 20-25 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Allow the muffins to cool on a baking rack before serving.
+Enjoy!

 Notes

-- You can use an ice cream scoop or cup measure to divide the batter equally.
+- Use an ice cream scoop or cup measure to divide the batter equally among the muffin cups, ensuring consistent muffin sizes.

 Nutrition Information: